Women’s Health Advocates is uniting people to educate government decision-makers on policies and funding needed to advance the health of women.

 We work as bipartisan advocates to shape the legislative process and unite all people and sectors to advocate for women's health throughout our lives from head to toe.

-First-ever Women's Health Capitol Hill Day on May 21, 2025
+First-ever Women's Health Capitol Hill Day

-- Addressing the 30% lower reimbursement rates on average for essentially the same procedures when performed on female patients versus male patients, expert speakers explained how this impacts how soon patients can obtain surgeries; innovation in uro-gynecology not reaching patients, insufficient number of specialty trained clinicians performing operations on patients in need; the frequency of preventable, costly, corrective surgeries; and the ability of medical facilities to offer these surgeries and stay open.
+CMS Reimbursement Discrimination and How It Impacts Women's Health Congressional Briefing on April 29 addressed the 30% lower reimbursement rates on average for essentially the same procedures when performed on female patients versus male patients with expert speakers explaining how this impacts how soon patients can obtain surgeries; innovation in uro-gynecology not reaching patients, insufficient number of specialty trained clinicians performing operations on patients in need; the frequency of preventable, costly, corrective surgeries; and the ability of medical facilities to offer these surgeries and stay open.

-- This focused on seven bills pending in Congress that would close gaps in access to screening necessary for patients based on their breast density and risk factors, research on more humane and innovative treatments, and care.
-The #1 priority of the BCEDC is the Find It Early Act.
+Breast Cancer Early Detection Coalition Capitol Hill Day on July 16 focused on bills pending in Congress to close gaps in access to screening necessary for patients based on their breast density and risk factors, research on more humane and innovative treatments, and care.
+Our #1 priority is the Find It Early Act.

 Webinars

-- Women's Health Research: Why We Need It Now More Than Ever on July 7
+- Women's Health Research: Why We Need It Now More Than Ever on July 7 (see recording)

-- Advocacy How-To Webinar on July 10
+- Advocacy How-To Webinar on July 10 (see recording)

+OUR POWER IS OUR VOICE.
 THE POWER OF OUR VOICE DEPENDS ON ALL OF US.

 Women’s health includes conditions that solely, disproportionately, and/or differently impact the health of women from head to toe throughout their lifespan.